 Many roofers take shortcuts by using plastic components.
 They don’t take the time or invest in the money to properly flash chimneys, valleys, or details.
 They try to get by with just the bare minimum.
 This saves them money and time, but it’s at the expense of your roof.

-Tip: T Rock installs a first-class roof with metal components, reinforced valleys (with ice and water shield or valley metal), and all vents are replaced with metal.
+Tip: T Rock installs a first-class roof with reinforced valleys (with ice and water shield or valley metal), and all vents are replaced with metal.
 You are always upgraded to a better roof than what you currently have, and there are no extra charges for this.

 FACTOR #10: CLEANLINESS